Kim A. Wilcox: Career

 Kim A. Wilcox was appointed as UC Riverside's ninth chancellor in August 2013.
 Since then, he has spurred a new era of growth of the campus, embarking on the expansion of the faculty by 300, development of new facilities for research, teaching, and public service, and a new emphasis on institutional globalization.

-Under Chancellor Wilcox's leadership, UC Riverside became a charter member of the University Innovation Alliance, a collaboration of major public research universities in America seeking to improve student graduation rates and outcomes across all socio-economic and ethnic backgrounds.
-Chancellor Wilcox participated in the 2014 White House College Opportunity Day of Action, at which President Barack Obama recognized the Riverside County Education Collaborative and the participation of UCR and regional school districts in improving the pipeline from K-12 to two- and four-year colleges.
+Under Wilcox's leadership, UC Riverside became a charter member of the University Innovation Alliance, a collaboration of major public research universities in America seeking to improve student graduation rates and outcomes across all socio-economic and ethnic backgrounds.
+Wilcox participated in the 2014 White House College Opportunity Day of Action, at which President Barack Obama recognized the Riverside County Education Collaborative and the participation of UCR and regional school districts in improving the pipeline from K-12 to two- and four-year colleges.
 Ted Mitchell, U.S. Under Secretary of Education, praised UC Riverside for its commitment to diversity and inclusion.

-During Chancellor Wilcox's tenure, UC Riverside has increased diversity among students, faculty, and administration, launched its first-ever $300 million fundraising campaign, set new milestones for research funding, and broke ground on a new Multidisciplinary Research Building.
+During Wilcox's tenure, UC Riverside has increased diversity among students, faculty, and administration, launched its first-ever $300 million fundraising campaign, set new milestones for research funding, and broke ground on a new Multidisciplinary Research Building.

-Wilcox served as a consultant with the Washington D.C.-based non-profit organization "Partnership to Cut Poverty and Hunger in Africa".
+Wilcox served as a consultant with the Washington D.C.–based non-profit organization "Partnership to Cut Poverty and Hunger in Africa".